 Where to begin?
 “Modern exegesis,” Ratzinger's catch-all, does not relegate God to “the incomprehensible, the otherworldly, and the inexpressible”--that was done by Kantian thought, as Ratzinger himself conceded.
-Just as bad, Ratzinger nowhere explains: 1) why treating the biblical text as “an entirely worldly reality” is a bad thing, or 2) how treating the biblical text as other than “an entirely worldly reality” could lead to greater understanding of the same text.
+Just as bad, Ratzinger nowhere explains: 1) why treating the biblical text as “an entirely worldly reality” is a bad thing, nor 2) how treating the biblical text as other than “an entirely worldly reality” could lead to greater understanding of the same text.
 Further, why is Ratzinger concerned about this, since he himself admits that the process of self correction is well under way among scholars who engage in historical-critical studies and that the tendentious exegesis of Dibelius and Bultmann was a result not of the historical-critical method itself but of ideological or “philosophical” presuppositions based on the thought of Kant and Heidegger?

 What is Ratzinger getting at?
 He is approaching the point at which he'll have to lay all his cards on the table, but before he does so he once again denies that historical-critical studies have “an exactness and certitude similar to natural science.”
 The claim to such certitude is, he states, “a false claim because it is based upon a misunderstanding of the depth and dynamism of the word.”
 This, of course, is a red herring.
-Few, if any, historical-critical scholars would claim such certitude; on the other hand, modern science has also undergone significant “paradigm shifts.”
+Few, if any, historical-critical scholars would claim such certitude for their studies; on the other hand, modern science has also undergone significant “paradigm shifts.”
 The fact that human knowledge is not infallible does not mean that human knowledge is never valid, nor does it mean that we should give up the search to expand and deepen our knowledge.
 Human fallibility in all fields and in all walks of life is simply the condition--the human condition--of our finite natures which God created.
 There is no escape from our responsibility to use our finite natures to the best of our ability.

 How, then, would Ratzinger have us approach the study of scripture?
 Ratzinger turns again to Gregory of Nyssa, stating that Gregory's “sublime thought” is “a true guidepost today: 'these gliding and glittering lights of God’s word which sparkle over the eyes of the soul . . . but now let what we hear from Elijah rise up to our soul and would that our thoughts, too, might be snatched up into the fiery chariot . . . so we would not have to abandon hope of drawing close to these stars, by which I mean the thoughts of God . . .'”
 Exactly how are these words a “true guidepost for today”?
 All Ratzinger will offer at this point is this: